monfresh/dotfiles/README.md

 When prompted for location, enter `home` or `work`, so that the appropriate apps and aliases are installed based on whether this is a home computer or work computer.
 See [Brewfile.local.tmpl](https://github.com/monfresh/dotfiles/blob/master/Brewfile.local.tmpl) for an example.
-When prompted for the github_token, get it from 1Password and paste it in.
-When prompted for the heroku_token, get it from 1Password and paste it in.
+When prompted for the various tokens, get them from 1Password and paste them in.

 7. Restart the computer.